artghieri/SQL-Guide/README.md

 > ***Note:** Table enrollments.*

-The relational model orchestrates a symphony of data and relationships through its table-based structure.
-Illustrated by a school database encompassing courses, students, and enrollments, this model proves its efficiency in capturing and organizing diverse information.

-In summary, the relational model transcends data representation, creating a structured narrative in the ever-evolving landscape of information management.
+The relational model transcends data representation, creating a structured narrative in the ever-evolving landscape of information management.
 With simplicity and efficiency, it continues to be a cornerstone in the realm of organized, accessible, and dynamic data systems.

 #